puyma/ft_transcendence/README.md

 To delete the 'data' directory where the database is stored use `sudo` or, in case of not having the required permissions, remove it from inside a container where permissions properly map to those of the 'data' directory.

+Must be ran from the root of the repository.

 ```
 docker run --rm --mount type=bind,src=./docker/database,dst=/ft postgres:alpine ash -c "rm -rf /ft/data"
 ```